EfeKN/Learn-Smart/README.md

 2. Use python 3.12.4

-3. Create a .env file inside the `backend/` folder, then populate it with the following:
+3. Create a .env file inside the root folder, then populate it with the following:

     * `GOOGLE_API_KEY=` (provided in Whatsapp)
     * `DATABASE_URL=` (your MySQL DB URI, example: `mysql://\<username>:\<password>@localhost/<database_name>`)